Ramya152/OtakuViz/README.md

 <h3>Usefulness to Users and Stakeholders</h3>

-Users
+<h4>Users</h4>
-Anime Fans:
+<b>Anime Fans:</b> <br />
-* Discover New Anime: Users can get personalized recommendations based on their favorite genres and types.
+* Discover New Anime: Users can get personalized recommendations based on their favorite genres and types.<br />
-    * Example: A user who loves action and adventure anime can find new titles matching these genres.
+    * Example: A user who loves action and adventure anime can find new titles matching these genres.<br />
-Students and Researchers:
+Students and Researchers:<br />
-* Data Analysis: Provides tools to visualize and analyze trends in anime data for research purposes.
+* Data Analysis: Provides tools to visualize and analyze trends in anime data for research purposes.<br />
-    * Example: A student studying the popularity trends of different anime genres over time can use the data visualization features.
+    * Example: A student studying the popularity trends of different anime genres over time can use the data visualization features.<br />
-Content Creators:
+Content Creators:<br />
-* Content Planning: Helps content creators understand what type of anime is currently popular or award-winning.
+* Content Planning: Helps content creators understand what type of anime is currently popular or award-winning.<br />
-    * Example: A YouTuber creating anime review videos can identify trending anime to review next.
+    * Example: A YouTuber creating anime review videos can identify trending anime to review next.<br />

 Stakeholders
 Anime Production Companies:
 * Market Research: Analyze viewer preferences and trends to make informed decisions about future productions.